A Gaussian process based approach for validation of multi-variable measurement systems: application to SAR measurement systems: Discussion

-In this section, study limitations and potential generalizations of the proposed approach/methodology are discussed.
+The present approach can readily be extended in view of future evolutions of the measurement standards, e.g., by adapting the configuration space to include other frequencies, modulation schemes, or antennas.
+Also, if future devices prove to break certain assumptions on the model, or show the need to refine the search, the proposed validation approach remains open for any of its components to be generalized or improved.

-\paragraph{Assumption} The space is \textit{geometrically anisotropic} and can be made isotropic through linear transformation; if that is not the the case, nested model, multi-fidelity models, or multiple models valid in subspaces can be used.
+\emph{Assumptions:} The space is \textit{geometrically anisotropic} and can be made isotropic through linear transformation; if that is not the the case, nested model, multi-fidelity models, or multiple models valid in subspaces can be used.
 In addition, a \textit{zero drift process} is assumed throughout the space (otherwise, universal kriging is needed). \textit{Stationarity, monotonic semivariograms, seperatability and continuity} are assumed (see above).
 Various generalizations are possible at the cost of increased complexity, which includes, replacing ordinary kriging by universal kriging, geometric anisotropy by zonal anisotropy, and treating continuous domains with categorical variables.

-\paragraph{Variability} \textit{Operator variability} is included in the noise and nugget, but is likely operator specific (operator error might anyway trigger remeasurement if outliers are apparent). \textit{Poor device consistency} (manufacturing or calibration) will result in failure of confirmation step that could be remedied by creating a specific GPI model for that device.
+\emph{Operator variability:} it is included in the noise and nugget, but is likely operator specific (operator error might anyway trigger remeasurement if outliers are apparent). \textit{Poor device consistency} (manufacturing or calibration) will result in failure of confirmation step that could be remedied by creating a specific GP model for that device.

+\emph{Measurement efficiency:} The LHS nature of $S$ makes the measurement process slow as each sample point requires a completely different measurement configuration.
+However, the user can sort $S$ by antenna type (switching antennas is the most time consuming task) to improve measurement efficiency.
+This is an advantage of our approach over an iterative approach.

-\paragraph{Head phantoms} The current study focuses on \textit{flat phantoms} and still needs to be applied to the slightly more complicated situation in head phantoms, where the lack of translational symmetry increases the configuration space.
-There are \textit{other aspects of system validation} that are taken care of outside the GPI model of this paper.
+\emph{Other application-related aspects:} The current study focuses on \textit{flat phantoms} and still needs to be applied to the slightly more complicated situation in head phantoms, where the lack of translational symmetry increases the configuration space.
+There are \textit{other aspects of system validation} that are taken care of outside the GP model of this paper.
 Simultaneous transmission of multiple signals (as done using 5G signals with carrier aggregation to improve bandwidth, for example) is validated separately.
-Another example is the validation of dynamic power control systems of mobile phones, where the signal amplitude is adjusted over time to keep the SAR below the regulatory limit.
+Another example that is validated separately is the validation of dynamic power control systems of mobile phones, where the signal amplitude is adjusted over time to keep the psSAR below the regulatory limit.